quasarframework/quasar-framework.org/source/guide/quasar-pages.md

 2. Include other JS files for modularity by *require()*-ing them.
 Take full advantage of Webpack.
 Read more about the [Build System](/guide/quasar-build-system.html) and [Require API](/api/js-require-script-or-css.html#Require-a-Script-file) to understand.

 3. Make sure you use `require('raw!.....')` syntax for the template so that it will get bundled automatically into your JS file with the help of the Build System.
-This saves one precious HTTP request. **Do not require the template within the exporting function (if you use one) because Webpack won't know it needs to be handled at compile time**.
-So require it outside to avoid issues.
+This saves one precious HTTP request. **Do not require the template within a function (if you use one) because Webpack won't know it needs to be handled at compile time**.
+So require it outside of any function to avoid issues.

   ``` js
   // do